Are you searching for the best and most reliable BMX chain breaker tools?

 Note: I have an even better solution for you in the conclusion part of this article (at the bottom), which can save you plenty of money.

-Best BMX Chain Breaker Tools
+Best BMX Bike Chain Breaker Tools

-1. Shadow Pro Grade Chain Breaker
+1. Odyssey Chain Breaker Tool

 Do you also ride Shadow Conspiracy’s Interlock chain?
 I’m in love with it – have been riding it for the past decade, and not a single issue.